andrew01144/OPA-tips/Running_MPI_Applications.md

 <b>OpenMPI with Omni-Path Express</b>: Omni-Path Express (OPX) has a different structure from PSM2, and includes an extra layer.
 To use OPX, you tell OpenMPI to use the Open Fabrics Interfaces (OFI) library ```--mca mtl ofi```.
 Additionally, you tell the OFI library to use the *OPX provider* to access the network ```-x FI_PROVIDER=opx```.

-<b>Building OpenMPI</b>: This examples builds OpenMPI with support for both PSM2 and OPX.
+<b>Building OpenMPI</b>: This example builds OpenMPI with support for both PSM2 and OPX.
 ```
 ./configure CC=gcc --prefix=/path/to/libfabric-1.16.1-installed \
     --enable-psm2=yes --enable-opx=yes --enable-psm3=no --enable-verbs=no \